 There is really high-level college football, and then there is SEC-level college football.
-The conference is stronger than ever, as six teams are ranked in the AP Top 25 early in the season, and another three received votes to make the cut.
-At this rate, half the conference could be ranked by the end of the September.
+The conference is stronger than ever, as six teams were ranked in the final AP Poll of 2018, and another three received votes to just miss the cut.
+Four teams -- Alabama, LSU, Florida and Georgia -- all finished in the top 10, and only one team finished with less than five wins (sorry, Arkansas).

-But enough about this season, let’s talk about next year!
-On Tuesday, the Southeastern Conference released the schedules of every team, and the lineups on tap for next season are loaded with marquee matchups.
+The Clemson Tigers are national champions and another college football season is in the books, but it's never too early to talk about next year, right?
+The Southeastern Conference released every team's football schedules back in September, and next season is loaded with marquee matchups.
 From Alabama to Vanderbilt and every team in between, the SEC is primed to give us another round of the best college football in the country.

 1. Opening Weekend is Going to Be Fun...